The threshold conjecture for the energy critical hyperbolic Yang--Mills equation: Introduction

 \emph{ Section~\ref{sec:energy}.} This is where we state and prove all the conservation laws and monotonicity formulas that are used in this paper.
 We also explore a few consequences of the monotonicity formulas.

-\emph{ Section~\ref{sec:cpt}.} We use a ``good gauge'' representation theorem for large energy Yang--Mills connections in order to prove a strong local compactness statement, Theorem~\ref{t:compact}, that we rely on on in our blow-up analysis.
+\emph{ Section~\ref{sec:cpt}.} We use a ``good gauge'' representation theorem (Theorem~\ref{t:good-gauge}) for large energy Yang--Mills connections in order to prove a strong local compactness statement, Theorem~\ref{t:compact}, that we rely on on in our blow-up analysis.

-\emph{ Section~\ref{sec:reg}.} Here we study the regularity of connections with a time-like Killing field, and show that such connections must be gauge equivalent to a smooth connection.
+\emph{ Section~\ref{sec:reg}.} Here we study the regularity of connections that either stationary or self-similar, and show that such connections must be gauge equivalent to a smooth connection.
 This is akin to elliptic theory for harmonic Yang--Mills connections.

-\emph{Section~\ref{sec:self-similar}.} We show that there does not exist any nontrivial self-similar solutions to (YM) with finite energy, thus eliminating one of the main potential obstructions to our results.
+\emph{Section~\ref{sec:self-similar}.} We show that there does not exist any nontrivial self-similar solutions to Yang--Mills with finite energy, thus eliminating one of the main potential obstructions to our results.

 \emph{Section~\ref{sec:bubble-off}.} Here we carry out the blow-up analysis and prove the Bubbling Theorem (Theorem~\ref{t:bubble-off}).
-This uses all of the previous five sections.
+This proof uses all of the previous five sections.

 \emph{Section~\ref{sec:no-null}.} In this section we prove that sharp energy concentration cannot occur near the null cone.
 This is critical in order to be able to separate the bubbling-off scenario from the scattering, energy dispersed case.